jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 **Process Project**

     1. Start project processing and log the project path.
     2. List and sort all experiment directories.
-3. For each experiment directory:
+    3. For each directory:
-    - Skip if it is not a directory or if it's an "Output" directory.
+      - Skip if it is not an experiment directory (e.g. if it is an 'Output' directory.
       - Skip if already processed, unless forced by a paint_force flag.
-    - Call process_experiment for unprocessed experiments.
+      - Call process_experiment for each unprocessed experiments.
     4. Return the number of experiments processed.

 <br>

 **Process Experiment**

     1. Initialize variables for tracking and logging.
-2. Load tracks and recordings into DataFrames.
+    2. Load tracks and recordings data into DataFrames.
-3. Validate consistency between tracks and recordings.
+    3. Validate consistency between tracks and recordings data
     4. Log the number of recordings to process.
     5. For each recording
        - Retrieve recording details.
        - Call process_recording to process data.
        - Update experiment-level metrics with results from recording.
     6. Save updated tracks, recordings, and squares data to files.
     7. Log total processing time for the experiment.

 <br>

 **Process Recording**

     1. Initialize processing variables.
     2. Loop through all squares in the grid:
        - Calculate square coordinates.
        - Filter tracks within square boundaries.
        - Compute metrics (Tau, Density, Variability, etc.).
        - Append square data to the main DataFrame.
     3. Compute the density ratio for the squares.
     4. Apply selection filters using select_squares_with_parameters.
     5. Label selected squares and propagate labels to tracks.
     6. Return processed squares, tracks, and recording-level metrics.

 <br>

 **Process Square**

     1. Calculate square boundaries based on grid coordinates.
     2. Filter tracks within the square.
     3. If no tracks:
        - Assign default values for metrics (e.g., Tau, Density = 0).
     4. If tracks exist:
        - Compute metrics (Tau, R-squared, Density, Variability, etc.).
     5. Return a dictionary containing square-level data.